fusiondirectory/fusiondirectory-user-manual/source/fusiondirectory/templates/macro.rst

 **r**

-The **r** macro can be used to generate random strings, for instance for passwords.
+The **r** modifier can be used to generate random strings, for instance for passwords.

 It can take up to three arguments